 Fall 2018: Thursday, August 16, 2018

-If you will be living on campus, you should plan to arrive to campus on Wednesday, August 15, 2018.
+If you will be living on campus, you should plan to arrive on Wednesday, August 15, 2018.
 Graduate classes begin on Monday, August 20, 2018.
 Undergraduate classes begin on Wednesday, August 22, 2018.

 What to Expect

-As an international student, you will arrive on campus a few days before other students, to get to know the campus, your new classmates, and the many services available to you at St. Ambrose.
+As an international student, you will arrive on campus a few days before other students to get to know the campus, your new classmates, and the many services available to you at St. Ambrose.
 When making your travel plans, the closest airport to campus is the Quad City International Airport located in Moline, Illinois.
 International Student Orientation is mandatory for all students coming to St. Ambrose on F-1 and J-1 visas.
 It's also lots of fun and is by far the best way to feel ready for your first semester here!
 Past students tell us that they enjoyed International Student Orientation for these reasons:

 - Getting to know other international students before classes start.

 - Getting familiar with campus, registering for classes, and feeling comfortable in your new room a few days before other students arrive.